All Episodes

 You can attire yourself however you wish.

-I just want a little, you know, uh the informal survey.
+But I would just, among other things that happen, I just want a little, you know, informal survey.

 And then after that, check out whether you think they're human.